byTheInK/cuur/README.md

 You can use both `toml` and `yaml` for this file.
 I recommend you using a toml file but if you prefer, you can use a yaml file.

 ## Flags
 There are currently four flags.
-These are: `--toml`, `--yaml`, `json` and `--debug`.
+These are: `--toml`, `--yaml`, `--json` and `--debug`.
 Toml flag gets added by default but if you want to use a yaml or a json file you have to use the yaml or json flag.

 ### Example:
 ```bash